top of page

 Intelligent Design vs. Fine Tuning Arguments for God

-Let’s now compare the Fine Tuning Argument with the design argument.
+Let’s now compare the fine tuning argument with the design argument.
 In the first five episodes, we argued that the fine tuning of the quantitative values of the constants reveals an intelligent fine tuner.
 In this episode, we’re arguing that the design of the qualitative features of the laws of nature reveals an intelligent designer.
-While each of these arguments independently point to an intelligent cause for our universe, we would like to compare and contrast them.
+While each of these arguments independently points to an intelligent cause for our universe, we would like to compare and contrast them.

 In either case, the question was: What caused the laws to exist in a way that results in a universe like our own and not a universe that is nothing more than the sum of its individual parts?
 In both cases, we argued that the answer to this question is an intelligent cause.